braop/GitHubActions/README.md

-## Using Github Actions to Publish ANDROID APP BUNDLE (AAB) to Google Play Store.
+## How to use Github Actions to publish AAB to Google Play Store.

 To use GitHub Actions to publish an app to the Google Play Store, you need to create a workflow that performs the following steps: